Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 # Closing remarks
 ![[thank-you-nix.png]]
 I am sold on NixOS.
-It was a bumpy road until I got here and it felt like I was learning Linux all over again, but I really think it was worth it.
+It was a bumpy road until I got here, and it felt like I was learning Linux all over again, but I really think it was worth it.
 The grass really is greener here.
-Give NixOS a try and maybe you'll fall in love with it too.
+Give NixOS a try, and maybe you'll fall in love with it too.

-You can also read about [[Docker Compose on NixOS|how I use docker-compose on NixOS]] and [[Monitoring|how I setup my monitoring stack on NixOS]].
+You can also read about [[Docker Compose on NixOS|how I use docker-compose on NixOS]] and [[Monitoring|how I set up my monitoring stack on NixOS]].

 > [!info]
 > By the way I do think that NixOS is also awesome for a desktop environment, but I'm too deep into the MacOS rabbit hole.